 by Elizabeth Verdick

 I spent the month of April reading children’s fiction featuring characters with Autism Spectrum Disorder (ASD).
 April was Autism Awareness Month, but that wasn’t my only motivation.
 I love children’s literature, I have written nonfiction about ASD, and I’m raising a son who’s on the autism spectrum.
 I wondered, Which middle-grade stories could I hand him, saying, “I think you’ll really like this”?… more

 by Marion Dane Bauer

 [I]f you are interested in the neurological impact of reading, the journal Brain Connectivity published a paper “Short- and Long-Term Effects of a Novel on Connectivity in the Brain.”
-Basically, reading novels increases connectivity, stimulates the front temporal cortex and increases activity in areas of the brain associated with empathy and muscle memory.… more
+Basically, reading novels increases connectivity, stimulates the front temporal cortex and increases activity in areas of the brain associated with empathy and muscle memory.
+[Read the whole article.] … more

 by Jen Bryant

 I’ve always had an ambivalent relationship with the word “inspiration.”
 On the one hand, I acknowledge the illusive, inexplicable aspect of the writing process that I can’t control, when the lines, paragraphs, pages seem to flow from somewhere outside of myself, knitting together almost seamlessly.
 On the other hand (and this is the much, much heavier hand) I believe that good writing — like all good art — comes from conscious effort, commitment, and lots of trial and error.… more